-Polishing is only something you should do when the paint finish has become flat.
-Years of dirt grime and road film along with sunlight can degrade the finish on a car.
-Red cars seem to be much more susceptible to sunlight degradation that other colours and the paint turns a dull pink colour (this is caused by oxidation).
+Polishing is only something you need to perform when the paint finish has become flat, oxidized or scratched.
+Years of sunlight, bird lime, dirt and grime will degrade the paint work finish on a car.
+Red cars seem to be much more susceptible to sunlight degradation that other colors and the paint turns a dull pink color (this is caused by oxidation).

-Each time you polish the car you are removing a small layer of paint and if you do this too often you will go through to the undercoat and the only way of fixing that is to respray the car.
+WARNING: Each time you use polish you will be removing a small layer of paint (your cloth will show up this color).
+Do its too often and you will go through to the undercoat and the only way of fixing that is to respray the car.

 You need to determine if the paint defect is above or below the surface.
 After washing the car sweep your fingers over the paint and if it feels smooth any defects are below the surface and if it feels rough, pitted or slightly sticky it indicates above surface imperfections.

-Below surface defects are dealt with by polishing and above surface defects like traffic film, tar, bug guts and the like are best treated with a clay bar.
+Below surface defects are dealt with by polishing.
+Most above surface defects like traffic film, tar, bug guts and the like are best treated through washing and then by using a clay bar.
 (Follow the instructions that come with the clay but it is a simply a case of wiping the warm clay over the paint with a supplied lubricant to trap the dirt particles.
-It is a time consuming process but this makes a big difference to the finish of your paint especially on lighter colour cars which seem to show every slight imperfection in the paint.
+It can be a time consuming process but it really makes a big difference to the finish of your paint especially on lighter color cars which seem to show every slight imperfection.

-After a clay bar treatment look closely at the paint - if there are still imperfections these will be below surface and need to be polished out.
+After a clay bar treatment look closely at the paint.
+If there are still imperfections visible they will generally need to be polished out.
 Any stone chips and scratches should be touched up at this point before applying the wax because paint will not adhere very well to a waxed surface.

-To polish the car apply the cutting paste to a soft cloth and rub in a circular motion, use plenty of polish and make sure the cloth does not dry out.
+To polish the car apply the cutting paste/polish to a soft cloth and rub in a circular motion.
+Use plenty of polish and make sure the cloth does not dry up.
 If you are removing a scratch or specific flaw include the surrounding area, aiming to fade in the freshly cut paint to the old paint and make sure that the freshly polish paint does not stand out - you may even need to do the whole panel if the paint is badly faded in order to match it in.

-It is best done in stages because you only want to cut away the smallest amount of paint to remove the imperfections.
-Although an electric polisher will make the job a lot quicker, it is very easy to remove too much paint and allow the undercoat to show through so avoid using one unless you really have to.
-Wax can be applied with an electric polisher and a fantastic finish is possible in a very short time.
+It is best done in gentle stages because you only want to cut away the smallest amount of paint to remove the imperfections.
+Although an electric polisher will make the job a lot quicker, it is very easy to remove too much paint.
+Wax can usually be more effectively applied with an electric polisher and a fantastic finish is possible in a very short time.

 Many scratches from keys, scrapes in car parks and other damage can be almost completely removed with polishing as these photographs show.